Darshan (Kannada actor): Personal life

-Darshan married his relative Vijayalakshmi, who was then a student in Chemical engineering, in 2003 at Dharmasthala Temple.
+Darshan married his relative Vijayalakshmi, a graduate in chemical engineering, on 19 May 2003 at the Dharmasthala Temple in Dharmasthala.
 They have a son, Vineesh.
 Darshan runs his own mini zoo in the far east of Mysuru, near Malavalli.
 Darshan's other passions are cars and bikes.
 Darshan had a strained relationship with Vijayalakshmi since 2011, with the latter filing a case for alleged domestic violence that year.
 Since 2015, Darshan was rumoured to be in a relationship with actress Pavithra Gowda.
 In January 2024, pavithra posted a collage video with Darshan to celebrate the 10th anniversary of their relationship.

 Darshan campaigned for Bharatiya Janata Party during the 2023 Karnataka legislative assembly election, and for Star Chandru of the Indian National Congress during the 2024 Lok Sabha elections.

 Social works

 Darshan adopted an elephant and a tiger in Mysore Zoo.
 He made an open appeal to the public to seek donations and adaptation of animals in nine zoos in Karnataka.
 This made Zoo Authority of Karnataka (ZAK) raise Rs.1 crore and overcome financial crisis which hit all the nine zoos in the state due to COVID-19 pandemic, since March 2020.
 He donated granite slabs for the construction of a memorial of the Dasara elephant Arjuna, which died in a rescue operation in December 2023.